Purple group — FIGURE IN GREEK MYTH

 Understanding the logic behind each group helps you spot similar patterns in future puzzles.
 Here's the reasoning for every category in today's Connections.

-These words are all actual spaces or features found on a standard Monopoly board, including properties and chance cards.
-They are an integral part of the game, often determining the outcome of a player's turn.
+These words are all actual spaces or terms found on a standard Monopoly board, often encountered by players during a game.

 These words were designed to mislead you.
 Understanding why they don't belong where you first think sharpens your game for tomorrow.